 Child Abuse: Society generally considered child abuse to be an internal family matter; little official information was available on the subject.

 The minimum age for consensual sex is 16.
 The punishment for statutory rape is 15 to 20 years’ imprisonment.
-The production, exhibition, and/or distribution of child pornography (involving persons younger than 21) is punishable by fine or by imprisonment for up to three years.
+The production, exhibition, and/or distribution of child pornography (involving persons younger than age 21) is punishable by fine or by imprisonment for up to three years.

-Jewish leaders reported high levels of acceptance in society.
 There were no reports of anti-Semitic acts or patterns of discrimination against Jews.
 The Jewish community was unable to meet the registration requirements necessary to have a centrally registered organization, but there were eight registered Jewish congregations.
 Observers estimated the Jewish population at 10,000, concentrated mostly in Tashkent, Samarkand, and Bukhara.
 Their numbers continued to decline due to emigration, largely for economic reasons.